pmq20/libsquash/README.md

-# Deprecated: use libsquashfuse from https://github.com/vasi/squashfuse.git
+# Deprecated: use libsquashfuse from https://github.com/vasi/squashfuse instead

 Portable, User-land SquashFS that can be linked and embedded within your application.